bruvellu/terebratalia-wnts/2-text/wnt.md

 ## Wnt expression domains partially overlap along the anteroposterior axis

-To uncover the spatial localization of Wnt ligands during brachiopod development, we performed *in situ* hybridization in embryos from late blastula to competent larval stages of *T. transversa* (@fig:ligands1 and !@fig:ligands2).
+To uncover the spatial localization of Wnt ligands during brachiopod development, we performed *in situ* hybridization in *T. transversa* embryos from late blastula to competent larva (@fig:ligands1, !@fig:ligands2, !@fig:doubles, !@fig:s-ligands1, !@fig:s-ligands2, and !@fig:s-doubles).

 *wnt1* is expressed in the ectoderm and invaginating endomesoderm of the posterior blastopore lip in the late blastula (@fig:ligands1, !@fig:s-ligands1, and @Vellutini2016-lq).
 This domain expands laterally, forming a ventral ectodermal band at the anterior most portion of the pedicle lobe in the early larva, a region that gives rise to the ventral shell primordium in the late larva.